Field Sources for Generalized Ellis-Bronnikov Wormhole: Conclusion

 We have also explored whether scalar fields coupled with NED can serve as field sources for GEB spacetimes.
 By employing both magnetic and electric sources in the context of NED theories, we derived analytical expressions for the scalar field, its corresponding potential, and the NED Lagrangian.
 Notably, for the magnetic solution, we successfully inverted the equations, expressing the Lagrangian as a function of the electromagnetic invariant \( \mathcal{F} = F_{\mu\nu}F^{\mu\nu} \).
 A key observation is that for \( m = 2 \), the solution recovers the well-known EB spacetime sourced by a free phantom scalar field.
 This connection highlights the versatility of the arc-tangent scalar field, which frequently arises in singularity-free spacetimes, including those of the Simpson-Visser class.

-For the electric case, we encountered some differences.
-Although the Lagrangian also tends to a constant as \( r \to \infty \), it diverges for small values of \( r \), contrasting with the magnetic case where the Lagrangian remains finite as \( r \to 0 \).
-Additionally, the decay of the electric field is influenced by the parameter \( m \), with higher values of \( m \) leading to a faster approach to flat spacetime, as demonstrated in our results.
+For the electric case, the decay of the electric field is influenced by the parameter \( m \), with higher values of \( m \) leading to a faster approach to flat spacetime, as demonstrated in our results.
 These distinctions between the magnetic and electric cases offer insight into the behavior of fields in NED-modified spacetimes, emphasizing that the source structure plays a critical role in shaping spacetime geometry.

 The ability to express the Lagrangian in terms of the electromagnetic invariant \( \mathcal{F} \) for the magnetic case but not for the electric one, due to the dependence of \( \mathcal{F} \) on \( r \), highlights the richness and complexity of NED as a field source for wormholes.
 These results not only advance our understanding of the scalar-NED interplay but also open new avenues for further research into different classes of wormhole geometries.
 Specifically, the approach presented here introduces a novel methodology for seeking field sources in more generalized or modified wormhole spacetimes using NED and scalar fields as core ingredients.